serverlessworkflow/specification/specification.md

 Parallel state defines a collection of `branches` that are executed in parallel.
-A parallel state can be seen a state which splits up the current workflow instance execution path into multiple ones, one for each of each branch.
+A parallel state can be seen a state which splits up the current workflow instance execution path into multiple ones, one for each branch.
 These execution paths are performed in parallel and are joined back into the current execution path depending on the defined `completionType` parameter value.

 The "completionType" enum specifies the different ways of completing branch execution:
-* and: All branches must complete execution before state can perform its transition.
+* allOf: All branches must complete execution before the state can transition/end.
 This is the default value in case this parameter is not defined in the parallel state definition.
-* xor: State can transition when one of the branches completes execution
-* n_of_m: State can transition once `n` number of branches have completed execution.
-In this case you should also specify the `n` property to define this number.
+* atLeast: State can transition/end once at least the specified number of branches have completed execution.
+In this case you must also specify the `numCompleted` property to define this number.

 Exceptions may occur during execution of branches of the Parallel state, this is described in detail in [this section](#parallel-state-exceptions).